-Editor´s note: Parameters for the service operation are FFS.

 7.7.4 Nnwdaf_RoamingAnalytics_Notify service operation

 Service operation name: Nnwdaf_RoamingAnalytics_Notify

-Description: NWDAF notifies the consumer instance of the analytics related to roaming UEs that the consumer has subscribed to.
+Description: NWDAF notifies the consumer instance of the analytics related to roaming UE(s) that the consumer has subscribed to.

 Inputs, Required: Notification Correlation Information: this parameter indicates the Notification Correlation Id that has been assigned by the consumer during analytics subscription.